 - Appropriate treatment is the key to the best outcomes.
 Because they are rare, sarcomas are often mistaken for more common tumors such as lipomas, a fatty lump just under the skin that is usually not cancerous.
 “Surgical removal of a sarcoma without appropriate pre-surgical work-up can lead to a worse outcome and be more likely to require amputation,” says Henderson.

 - Recognition is important.
 Research shows that any soft tissue mass that is larger than a golf ball should be approached as a potential sarcoma.
 “Masses of this size should be referred to a specialist and undergo appropriate testing and imaging before any surgery is undertaken,” advises Henderson.

 - A common symptom of bone sarcoma is bone pain.
 “Bone pain that is not explained by a recent trauma should be evaluated with an X-ray,” notes Henderson.
 “Because bone sarcomas are rare, recognition is often delayed by weeks or months, which allows more time for the tumor to grow.”

 Trials of new technology are underway.
 “Researchers here at NCCC are conducting a first-in-human trial of fluorescence-guided surgery,” says Henderson.
-“The technique will allow surgeons to ‘see’ the cancer through surrounding tissues by using special molecules that bind to sarcomas and identity individual cells (see photo).
+“The technique will allow surgeons to ‘see’ the cancer through surrounding tissues by using special molecules that bind to sarcomas and identify individual cells (see photo).
 This technology will lead to improvements in our ability to completely remove sarcomas surgically.”